hashbangcode/vlad-docs/usage/variables.md

 Add the default index.php file (useful to turn off if you are going git clone into the web root folder).
 Vlad will also not overwrite any existing index.php file present in the docroot location.

 default value: true

-__drush_aliases_assemble__

-Drush alias files can be placed in either of Vlad's settings directories.
-See http://vlad-docs.readthedocs.org/en/latest/usage/settings_file

-Setting to true will assemble all alias/aliases files into a single group aliases file prefixed with the boxname.

-Setting to false will copy alias/aliases files to the guest without assembling or renaming.

-default value: false

 __vlad_private_files_dir__